paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-043-national-oceanic-and-atmospheric-administration-commissioned-officer-corps.md

 Provisions similar to those in this section were contained in [section 853u of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title33-section853u&num=0&edition=prelim) prior to repeal by Pub.
 L. 107–372.

 #### Amendments
+2025—Subsec. (c).
+Pub.
+L. 119–60 substituted “Commissioned Officer Corps and Assistant Administrator for” for “Corps and Office of” in heading, “who has served, on the date of such appointment, in the grade of captain or above for not less than one year” for “serving in or above the grade of rear admiral (lower half)” in second sentence, and “Assistant Administrator of the National Oceanic and Atmospheric Administration for” for “Director of the Office of” in fourth sentence.

 2020—Subsec. (c).
 Pub.
 L. 116–259, § 303(1), substituted “The President shall designate one position” for “The Secretary shall designate one position under this section” in first sentence, and “The President shall fill that position by appointing, by and with the advice and consent of the Senate,” for “That position shall be filled by” in second sentence.

 Subsec. (d)(2).
 Pub.
 L. 116–259, § 303(2), inserted “or immediately beginning a period of terminal leave” after “for which a higher grade is designated”.